camilo-17/movies-app-angular/README.md

 ### 1. Movie Listing

 -   Display a list of movies with essential details such as title, poster, and release date.
--   Implement pagination for easy navigation through a large collection of movies.

 ### 2. Movie Details